mvolkmann/blog/src/swift.md

   "https://developer.apple.com/forums/thread/681968?login=true&page=1#692795022",
   "Apple Developer Forum post" %}.

+To choose light or dark mode, select from the dropdown at Xcode ...
+Preferences ...
+General ...
+Appearance.

+To choose a different theme, select Xcode ...
+Preferences ...
+Themes.
+From here you can add, delete, and select themes.
+I like the "Classic (Dark)" theme.

+To add a vertical line at a given column width, select Xcode ...
+Preferences ...
+Text Editing, check "Page guide column at:", and choose a column number.
+The indentation amount and type (spaces vs. tabs) can also be specified here.

 The main Xcode window is divided into three main areas.
 The left side is the Navigator.
 The right side is the Inspector.